splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 phone numbers in certain countries (such as Slovakia) will still need to verify numbers before calling them.

-You are able to verify the numbers you’re calling to by following the steps under the ‘Add a Verified Caller ID via the Console Site’ section `HERE <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-verified-outbound-caller-ID-with-Twilio>`__.
+You are able to verify the numbers you're calling to by following the steps under the ‘Add a Verified Caller ID via the Console Site' section `HERE <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-verified-outbound-caller-ID-with-Twilio>`__.

 **Problem 11: ‘An application error has occurred.
-Goodbye’ and/or you see 82002 and 11200 errors in the Twilio logs**
+Goodbye' and/or you see 82002 and 11200 errors in the Twilio logs**

 This indicates that the code used within the Splunk On-Call function is not properly copied and pasted, that the path is not specified properly *(i.e. the name for the path for the function needs to be:
-/victorops-live-call-routing)*, that the Dependencies haven’t all been copied over (oftentimes the ‘got’ module), or that the Splunk On-Call user attempting to be called doesn’t have a number in their user profile.
+/victorops-live-call-routing)*, that the Dependencies haven't all been copied over (oftentimes the ‘got' module), or that the Splunk On-Call user attempting to be called doesn't have a number in their user profile.
 Double check these areas.

 **Problem 12: A Splunk On-Call user has multiple phone numbers